Qasim Khanate: History

+Origins

-The original populations were Finnic tribes Meshchyora and Muroma, Mordvins.
-The land was under Kievan Rus' and Volga Bulgaria's influence.
-Local tribes were tributaries of Ruthenian dukes.
+The original populations were the Volga Finnic tribes of the Meshchyora, Muroma and Mordvins.
+The lands were originally under the influence of Kievan Rus' and Volga Bulgaria.
+Local tribes were tributaries of Russian princes.
 Later, the area was incorporated into Vladimir-Suzdal.
-In 1152, Duke of Vladimir Yuri Dolgoruky founded Gorodets-Meshchyorskiy.
-After the Mongol conquest, the territory was incorporated into the territory of the Golden Horde.
-Turkic settlers appeared in those areas, and most of them accepted Islam under influence from the Volga Bulgars.
-The semi-independent principality Mishar Yurt was founded by Hordian Mohammad Shirin beg.
-From 1393, the area became part of Muscovy.
+In 1152, Grand Prince Yuri Dolgoruky founded Gorodets-Meshchyorskiy.
+After the Mongol invasions, the territory was incorporated into the territory of the Golden Horde.
+Turkic settlers appeared in those areas, and most of them accepted Islam under the influence from the Volga Bulgars.
+The semi-independent principality of Mishar Yurt was founded by Mohammad Shirin beg.
+From 1393, the area became part of the Grand Principality of Moscow.
 After the battle of Suzdal in 1445, Olug Moxammad claimed to return those lands to the Tatars.

-According to some historians, such as Khudyakov, Vassily executed the claim and Moxammat's son Qasim was crowned as a ruler of Meshchyora lands.
+According to some historians, such as Khudyakov, Vasily executed the claim and Moxammat's son Qasim was crowned as a ruler of the Meshchyora lands.
 The area and capital were renamed after him.
-Another version is that Qasim came into Russian service and was granted those lands to create a buffer state between Grand Duchy of Moscow and the Khanate of Kazan.
-However, the Khanate was a vassal of Russia.
-From the beginning, Khans governed the Khanate's territory, but the outer politics were controlled by Russia.
+Another version is that Qasim came into Russian service and was granted those lands to create a buffer state between Moscow and the Khanate of Kazan.
+The establishment of the khanate is dated to no later than 1456.
+From the beginning, its khans governed the khanate's territory, but was then under Russian control from the 1530s.
+Most historians say that the Russians began to interfere in its internal affairs and then introduced elements of a subordinate administration.
+A permanent representative with the rank of okolnichy was established in November 1542.
+In 1552, its rulers began to be offered large estates in the districts of Kasimov and Yelatma.
+From the second half of the 16th century, the Russian army reduced the number of detachments from Kasimov.